preload

 Stroker component kits for assembly at your location.

-• The 2.5 liter engine components are available as a special order kit consisting of balanced stroker crank, forged H - beam rods, rod bearings, and forged pistons - $3650.
-Price reduced to $3250 for new orders placed in 2010.
+• The 2.5 liter engine components are available as a special order kit consisting of stroker crank, forged H - beam rods, rod bearings, and forged pistons - $3995.

-• The 2.3 liter component kit as above, but supplied without the offset ground crank - $1700.
-Price reduced to $1500 for new orders placed in 2010.
+• The 2.3 liter component kit as above, but supplied without the offset ground crank - $1825.

-• These components are special order items and may take from 10 - 14 weeks for delivery if not in stock at time of order.
+• The above components are special order, custom made items and may take from 3 - 6 months for delivery if not in stock at time of order.
+Unless specified, balancing of individual components is not included but can be added.

 go to top | how to order